tls-inspector/curl-ios/README.md

-# libcurl-ios
+# curl-ios

-A simple build script to compile libcurl to a dylib framework for iOS apps.
-This script is loosely based off of [x2on/OpenSSL-for-iPhone](https://github.com/x2on/OpenSSL-for-iPhone).
+A script to compile curl for iOS and iPadOS applications.

 # Instructions

 It's as simple as:

 ```
-./build-ios.sh <curl_version>
+./build-ios.sh <curl version>
 ```

-Then add the resulting curl.framework package to your app and you're done.
+Then add the resulting `curl.xcframework` package to your app and you're finished.

+# License

+This script is licensed under GPLv3. curl is licensed under MIT.